 It would be a mistake, however, to think that the fledgling nation was now an incontrovertible fact.
 The United States of America were - 'were' and not 'was' because the constitution as known today had yet to be drafted and the federal government was very weak - under-populated, poor, debt-ridden and exhausted from a civil war which had practically torn them in half.
 They had no real army to speak of and no naval forces whatsoever.
 It remained to be seen if the secessionist colonies could form a strong and coherent state of their own or whether they would return to the Crown, by mutual agreement or by force.
 If there was one lesson history taught about republicsnote it was that they inevitably failed, and the state of the republic in the following years would seem to confirm this assertion.
 Ironically, the Republic's survival was ultimately due to the actions of some hundred powerful oligarchs acting against the wishes of the majority of the people.
 Together they conspired to write and have ratified by the states a constitution, one that bound the states under a central government, to keep the fledgling nation afloat.
 Out of this clandestine agreement came the Constitution and, later on, the Bill of Rights as Americans know it today - the point of the bill being to undercut popular opposition to their attempt to subvert the power of the states to which most people who remained owed their allegiance.
 It would be another half-century, and a war that nobody really wanted, before people could say with confidence that the new nation would be around to stay, in one form or another—and it would take another war, the world's first industrial war, to make the United States truly one nation, in a position to become what it became.

-Perhaps ironically, the French ended up suffering the most for their involvement despite "winning" the war - for the rebels, at no gain to herself.
+Perhaps ironically, the French ended up suffering the most for their involvement despite "winning" the war for the rebels, with almost no direct gain for themselves (long term the idea was to deprive England of a valuable domain, and hopefully find a strategic partner in the newly independent United States).
 Extensive borrowing and heavy taxation drove the French monarchy even further into debt, and actually inflicted an artificial depression upon the French economy.
 Louis XVI eventually had to call a meeting of the Estates General to reform the taxation system (albeit raising the overall level of taxation) and restructure his debts so he could actually service them (pay the interest and maybe a bit more) properly.
 However, the Second Estate (nobility) was completely uncooperative and didn't want to be taxed.
 And the First and Third Estates (representing the clergy and commoners, respectively) wanted them lowered so the economy could grow again...

 Also often forgotten, fellow-victor Spain regained its colony of Florida, which it had to give to the British after the Seven Years' War.
 It remained in Spanish hands until 1819, when some renegade American general went beyond orders in an attempt to capture Floridian Native Americans who raided American towns on the border.